Remote Computer Repair

 Weather and infrastructure

-• Heat and humidity can slow or crash older PCs.
+• Heat and humidity slow or crash older PCs.
 Summer storms cause brief power flicks that corrupt files.
 A surge protector helps.

 • Older homes in Red Hill or Annerley may have patchy Wi-Fi through brick walls.
 NBN FTTN in parts of Ipswich and Logan can drop out during rain.